state-less/react-server-docs-md/src/fragments/setup-postgres.md

 ## Init Table

-In order for react-server to connect to your database, you need a special table.
+In order for react-server to connect to your database, you need a states table.

-You need to connect to the postgres instance using a docker terminal.
+Connect to the postgres instance from a docker terminal.

 ```bash
 docker exec -it container_id /bin/bash